KyleAMathews/typefaces/packages/droid-sans/README.md

 support for importing weight, style, or language subsets.
 >
->To start using Fontsource, replace in your package.json any instances of "typeface-droid-sans" with "fontsource-droid-sans"
+>To start using Fontsource, replace in your package.json any instances of "typeface-droid-sans" with "fontsource-droid-sans".
 >
-> Then change imports from "import 'typeface-droid-sans'" to "import 'fontsource-droid-sans/latin.css'"
+> Then change imports from "import 'typeface-droid-sans'" to "import 'fontsource-droid-sans/latin.css'".
 >
 >Typeface packages will continue working indefinitely so no immediate
 >changes are necessary.